 Carien founded Duurzaamuiteten in 2014 with congenial thinker Govert-Jan de Vrieze.
 Over a period of six years, she was allowed to peep behind the scenes in restaurants.
 The highest degree of hospitality!
 From autumn 2020 on, Carien helps our foundation as an adviser.
 She holds sustainable entrepreneurship high as ever, and cherishes the inspiring contacts with chefs and restaurant-owners.

 We could do with a native English speaker.
 Would you like to inform tourists and expats at a local event, or translate our blogs?
 Mail us and we will get back to you!

 Minke is an experienced consultant in international trade.
 She is always aware of possible conflicting interests among stakeholders.
 Her strength lies in attaining common higher goals in close cooperation with such stakeholders.
 She wishes to employ this skill to the advancement of both businesses and society.
 At home, she is an avid amateur cook.
 Sustainability underlies everything she does.

 As long as he can remember, Jeroen has wanted to make the world a little greener.
 At first he chose a political path.
 More recently he has decided to set up green projects locally, varying from a neighbourhood kitchen garden to a Leiden foodshop-without-packaging.

 He gladly accepted an invitation to join our foundation, because our common consumptive patterns can really better the world.

-We need money for promotion, workshops and other projects.
+We need money to cover our office costs, promotion and services.
 Every donation fully benefits our goals.
 We account for all gifts and expenses in our year reports.